top of page

 Alternative text for images, any audio descriptions, captions and multimedia content must all be both translated and localised.
 There are many further aspects of websites that should conform to accessibility standards and they are outlined in the standards published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C).

-Is web accessibility a legal requirement?
+Is website accessibility in Japan a legal requirement?

 In many countries and territories including the UK, US, EU and Japan, web accessibility is a legal requirement for public bodies and in many countries, it is a requirement for private businesses.
 However, the applicable laws vary as do the levels of enforcement.